szanata/config_provider/README.md

 ## Load config files

 ### Eager loading
-All *.json* and *.js* files inside a folder in root of the app called */config* will be read as soons as this modules is required, so no actions required.
+All **.json** and **.js** files inside a folder called **/config** in app root will be read as soon as this module is required by the project, so no actions required.

 ### Lazy loading
-You can setup another folder containing your configuration files with the *.load()*:
+But, you can setup a alternative folder containing your configuration files with the `.load()` method:

 ```js
 ConfigProvider.load( './path/to/my/configs' );